fonkgoku/base34-posts/posts/five-books-that-influenced-me-the-most.md

 tags: thoughts
 ---

-As an avid reader, I came across a few gems over the last few years that profoundly influenced my thinking and changed the way I look at the world.
+As an avid reader, I came across a few gems over the years that profoundly influenced my thinking and changed the way I look at the world.

 <!-- more -->